Lead Acid Battery Storage Regulations

 Division 2 & 3 – Manifest of Hazardous Chemicals and Placards

 One of the confusing requirements of the GHS is determining the placard and manifest quantities for hazardous chemicals.
 For lead acid batteries (new & used) this is difficult because there are several applicable Hazard Class’ and Hazard Categories that apply (e.g. Metal Corrosion Catgeory1, Acute Toxicity (Oral) Category 4, Skin Corrosion Category 1A etc), which each specify different placard and manifest quantities – so which one applies?.
 At this stage most States appear to be taking the practical approach of reverting to their dangerous goods storage and handling regulations when accessing placard and manifest quantities.
-Which means that unless you are storing quantities in the vicinity of more than 300 regular car batteries ,you will not need to placard your storage location and quantities of a couple of thousand in order to be required to maintain a manifest.
+Which means that unless you are storing quantities in the vicinity of more than 300 regular car batteries ,you will not need to placard your storage location nor maintain a manifest unless your are storing quantities of a couple of thousand batteries.

 Division 4 – Controls of risk, contains a relevant subdivision “Spill & Damage” that states: